cvanloo/rop/README.md

 # -rw------- 1 root     root        42 Jun 21 10:53 secret.txt
 ```

-However, there is also a `setuid` binary that will spill the files contents,
+However, there is also a `setuid` binary that will spill the file contents,
 provided you know a secret passphrase.

 ```sh